Staff and Advisory Board

 Alec Lee co-founded Aim High in 1986 and serves as full-time Executive Director.
 In 2008, Aim High received the “Excellence in Summer Learning” award from the National Center for Summer Learning at Johns Hopkins University.
 Mr. Lee is one of the co-founders of the Bay Area Teachers Center, an innovative credential program affiliated with San Francisco State University, where he also taught the Urban Education seminar component for ﬁve years.
 He also founded Aim High Academy, a small district middle school in San Francisco.
 Additionally, Mr. Lee was a History teacher and member of the administrative team at Lick Wilmerding High School.
 Mr. Lee has an Ed.M. from the Harvard Graduate School of Education, received a Klingenstein Fellowship from Columbia Teachers College, and has an A.B. from Bowdoin College.

-Mark J. Mitchell is the vice president for School and Student Services By NAIS.
+Mark J. Mitchell is a vice president at NAIS.
 With over 20 years in the financial aid arena, Mr. Mitchell oversees knowledge creation initiatives for SSS, providing support to more than 2,100 K-12 schools and other organizations through workshops, institutes, seminars, print and web-based resource material, blogs, and consultative guidance in the effective administration of financial aid programs.
 He is a frequent presenter on tuition pricing, affordability, and financial aid policy and practices.
 He has also authored several articles and book chapters on education financing and financial aid strategies in magazines and books.
 Mr. Mitchell is a graduate of Moorestown Friends School (New Jersey), where he currently serves on the Board of Trustees.

 Marcia O’Neil-White, Executive Director, Buffalo Prep (NY), Leadership Committee